 How has ProviderTrust responded to changes in the DEA verification process?

 ProviderTrust is accessing the dataset under the third category.
-Our clients can rest assured knowing that we have successfully applied for access to the dataset and have ensured that DEA license verifications through Passport and Dash have continued to process as usual.
+Our clients can rest assured knowing that we have successfully applied for access to the dataset and have ensured that DEA license verifications through Passport and Dash have continued to process as usual. (new addition) We will continue to collect screenshots from the primary source and include them in each verified result.

 If I don’t monitor DEA licenses with ProviderTrust, What does this mean for me?